 Bernadette is the Chief Executive Officer of Canadian Water Network and is a trusted broker of water knowledge.
 Together with her team, she works to improve the application of water research to decisions for water management.
-In 2009, she founded the Canadian Municipal Water Consortium, whose members collaborate on critical water, wastewater and stormwater challenges.
+In 2009, she founded the Canadian Municipal Water Consortium, whose members collaborate on critical drinking water, wastewater and stormwater challenges.
 The Consortium includes leaders from progressive municipalities, as well as industry and academic partners.

 Katrina joined Canadian Water Network in 2009.
 In her current role, she is responsible for the strategic oversight and integrated management of Canadian Water Network’s programs, and the development of new initiatives that are of interest to Canadian Water Network and its partners.
 Katrina also oversees program evaluation initiatives to ensure Canadian Water Network is providing excellent value to partners, clients and the broader end-user community.